3 days in Rome

 The Pantheon

 A short walk from the Trevi Fountain is the Piazza della Rotonda, home to the incredible Pantheon of Agrippa (also known as the church of Santa Maria Rotonda).
-It's the best preserved Ancient Roman building in the city, and while the outside is stunning, the best part is inside.
+It's the best-preserved Ancient Roman building in the city, and while the outside is stunning, the best part is inside, so booking a visit to the Pantheon is one of the must-do activities on your trip to Rome.

-Going when there's still some light is a beautiful experience as the building has a spectacular dome with an oculus through which sunlight enters and reflects off the mosaics and statues housed in the Pantheon.
+Going when there is still some light is a beautiful experience as the building has a spectacular dome with an oculus through which sunlight enters and reflects off the mosaics and statues housed in the Pantheon.

 Day 2: Visit the monuments and ruins of Ancient Rome